 Typically, personal security officers will stay with a client on a long-term basis or work with the same clients repeatedly as needed.
 This helps ensure the client gets the best protection necessary.
 Personal protection officers can also work as a team when it is required.
 Personal protection officers are flexible and typically able to guard property, secure transportation and locations, and even accompany clients on trips abroad to ensure their safety in any setting.

 In many situations, individuals and companies seek uniformed security personnel as the simple visual of a security presence can help deter would-be perpetrators.
-Most every security officer has experience working both in uniformed and casual settings, allowing them to be as subtle or as present as the client calls for.
+Almost every security officer has experience working both in uniformed and casual settings, allowing them to be as subtle or present as the client calls for.